Indicator Functions Detect Tangentially Transient Behaviour on Decaying Normally Hyperbolic Invariant Manifolds: Introduction

 Now assume that the decay of the NHIM has started in some part.
 The boundary of the decay has contact with this global chaotic part.
 And accordingly, all the trajectories starting in the chaotic part will cross the boundary of the decay in the long run.
 In this sense, there are no surviving parts of the NHIM of the full dimension $2k-4$ as soon as the decay has started in some part of the NHIM.
 All the remnants of the NHIM are a collection of lower dimensional subsets only.
 This is qualitatively different from the case of NHIMs of dimension 2, where we find surviving parts of the full original dimension.

 In this work, we take the motion of a charged particle in a perturbed magnetic dipole field as an example of demonstration.
 The perturbation is the addition of a quadrupole contribution to the magnetic field.
 This example has one unusual property.
-Namely, the decay of the NHIM starts as soon as the perturbation parameter, and the magnitude of the quadrupole contribution becomes different from 0.
+Namely, the decay of the NHIM starts as soon as the perturbation parameter, i.e. the magnitude of the quadrupole contribution becomes different from 0.
 So we do not have some interval of the perturbation parameter, where the NHIM persists in the topology which it had for perturbation 0.
 However, this is no problem for the topic of the present article, since we are interested in the decay of NHIMs anyway.
 Otherwise, this magnetic dipole example is an excellent and typical example to study the decay scenario of a NHIM.
 Details of our previous studies of this magnetic dipole example and many further references for this system can be found in \cite{gonzalez1}.

 The present article is organised as follows: In section 2, we present the basic dynamics of our example of demonstration, in particular, the construction of the main NHIM and its stable and unstable manifolds.
-In section 3, we show the plots of the indicator function, i.e. the time delay function, and for comparison also the corresponding plots of the Poincar\'e map restricted to the NHIM.
-Section 4 contains our conclusions and some final remarks.
+In section 3, we give a short explanation of our method to search for and represent the Poincar\'e map of the internal dynamics of the NHIMs.
+In section 4, we show the plots of the indicator function, i.e. the time delay function, and for comparison also the corresponding plots of the Poincar\'e map restricted to the NHIM.
+The last section contains our conclusions and final remarks.